DevExpress/devextreme-documentation/api-reference/10 UI Components/CollectionWidget/1 Configuration/onSelectionChanging.md

 ---
 ---
 ##### shortDescription
-A function that is executed before selection changes.
+A function that is called before selection changes.

 ##### param(e): Object
 Information about the event.